DC | MD | VA Military Medical Malpractice Lawyer

 - Death – In worst-case scenarios, military medical negligence can be fatal.
 This is common in cases of brain injury or delayed diagnosis.

-How the Federal Tort Claims Act Applies to Military Medical Malpractice Cases
+How Does the Federal Tort Claims Act Apply to Military Medical Malpractice Law?

 Military medical facilities, as well as VA hospitals, are federal government agencies.
 Therefore, when these facilities cause harm due to medical negligence, the government can be held accountable because of the Federal Tort Claims Act (FTCA).
 This law allows federal employees or soldiers to file certain types of lawsuits, including claims for medical malpractice, against the federal government.

 When filing a claim for military medical malpractice under the FTCA, you typically have two years from the date of negligence or two years from the date you discovered the negligence.
-However, it’s best to contact an attorney before this date.
+However, it’s best to contact a military medical malpractice attorney before this date.
 This will give you enough time to have the case reviewed and to prepare and file the claim.

 The first step in the administrative process is filing a claim on a form that’s known as a “Standard Form 95.”
 On this document, you’ll need to state all the basic facts of the case, including the basis for your claim, the liable parties, and the full amount of damages.
 “Damages” is a legal term that refers to the ways you’ve been harmed, such as pain and suffering, medical expenses, and lost wages.